The Federation of Knaphill Schools Governing Board

-Anne Pinot de Moira was appointed a parent governor of the newly federated schools in March 2015 and in July 2016 became a co-opted governor in lines with government guidance.
+Anne Pinot de Moira was appointed a parent governor of the newly federated schools in March 2015 and in July 2016 became a co-opted governor in line with government guidance.
 She is the chair of the Children & Learning Committee which considers all child-focused matters including teaching, assessment and special educational need provision.

 Anne has a daughter and son who attended both the Knaphill Schools.
 She is a statistician and has spent most of her career in the field of Key Stage 4 assessment.
 This means she has a clear understanding of school assessment data.

 Anne is the link governor for “Mathematics”.

 Julie Rudd is a co-opted governor who joined the board in April 2016.
 Julie is the Link governor who assesses the skills of the board and ensures that training is tracked and reported, and any new issues are paid attention to and are well known.
 Julie is also our IT Link Governor.
 Working with both schools IT leads, Julie monitors the IT policies, IT plans and how IT is covered in the schools and the equipment the children have access to in order to build their ITC skills.

 Julie is married with 2 sons, her eldest attends Knaphill School.
 Julie has worked in the IT industry for over 20 years and currently holds the role of Global Vice President of an International Technical Support Department, with a team of 800 employees.

 Julie is the link governor for “Governor Skills and Training” and for “IT Strategy and Resources”.

 Becky was elected as a parent governor of the Federation of Knaphill Schools in December 2015.
 She sits on the Children and Learning Committee and has been part of the recent Strategy Working Group looking at the future development of the Federation.